sofmeright/DD-UI/README.md

 ---

 ## What DDUI does today
+- Docker Management: Start/Stop/Pause/Resume/Kill containers.
+- View live logs of any container.
+- Initiate a terminal session in a container.
+Uses xterm for a really rich experience in the shell.
+- Edit docker compose, .env, and scripts.
+Application implements monaco editor (editor used in vscode) for a no compromise experience compared to other Docker management tools.
 - **Inventory**: list hosts; drill into a host to see stacks/containers.
 - **Sync**: one click triggers:
   - **IaC scan** (local repo), and